Uzaeris777/Uzaeris777/README.md

 - 👋 Hi, I’m @Uzaeris777
 - 👀 I’m interested in anime and now in coding lol
 - 🌱 I’m currently learning the basics of everything related to code
-- 💞️ I’m looking to collaborate on if anyone would be so kind to turor me into coding <3
+- 💞️ I’m looking to collaborate on if anyone would be so kind to tutor me into coding <3
 - 📫 How to reach me: add me on discord <3 Jill#0528

 <!---